 ASL Placement Testing

-If you have taken ASL at another college or university or grew up using ASL in the home, we will assess your ASL skills to determine the most appropriate placement into an ASL course.
-Keep in mind, even if you took ASL at another institution, there may have been different lab requirements and ASL curricula vary widely across institutions.
+Please keep in mind, even if you took ASL at another institution, there may have been different lab requirements and ASL curricula vary widely across institutions.
 Therefore, placement evaluation is necessary to determine the best course for you to take to foster your success in the program and to prepare you, should you desire, to be more successful in the interpreter education courses.
-Even if you took ASL courses here at CPCC, you must take a placement test if two or more consecutive semesters have elapsed since your last ASL course to demonstrate that you have retained the knowledge and skills necessary to move to the next level.
+Even if you took ASL courses here at CPCC, you must take a placement test if two consecutive semesters have elapsed since your last ASL course to demonstrate that you have retained the knowledge and skills necessary to move to the next level.

 To place out of ASL 111 & ASL 181, a student must pass a grammar and culture test and a receptive skills test.